 It’s no secret that data privacy has been a top concern amongst consumers.
 One of the biggest reasons for bad data is how it’s been collected.
 The General Data Protection Regulation (GDPR, California Consumer Protection Act (CCPA) and talks about federal legislations are certainly changing that by forcing organizations to obtain user consent and clearly define how they are collecting, storing and using personal data.

 Rather than being forced by government agencies to collect data, why not take a proactive approach and ask your users?
-With an easily understandable consent form, you earn a level of respect from consumers by asking for permission.
+With a fully integrated consent and preference management technology, you earn a level of respect from consumers by asking for permission.
 As a bonus, you won’t have to worry about shady data practices that could get you caught on the wrong side of the law.

 The more context and understanding of where your data originated from, the more you can better tailor your marketing strategies to meet consumer demands.

 One of the more difficult factors is determining if the data on consumers are projected or actual.
 While surveys and focus groups provide great first-party data, consumers tend to project themselves in a different light rather than answering honestly.